dtudk/pythonsupport-page/docs/_templates/environment_installation.rst

                 :align: center
                 :alt: IDLE Shell

-.. dropdown:: Activate environment in Jupyter Notebook
+.. dropdown:: Activate in Jupyter

     You can select the course environment by going to the upper right corner, clicking :menuselection:`Select Kernel`, and then choose ``{{metadata.course_env_name}} (Python x.x.x)``.